travetto/travetto/module/transformer/README.md

 ## Custom Transformer

-Below is an example of a transformer that uppercases all `class`, `method` and `param` declarations.
+Below is an example of a transformer that upper cases all `class`, `method` and `param` declarations.
 This will break any code that depends upon it as we are redefining all the identifiers at compile time.

 **Code: Sample Transformer - Upper case all declarations**
 ```typescript